U.S. oil boom vs Europe's renewables focus? Big Oil's gap widens -- in words

-NEW YORK/LONDON, March 5 (Reuters) - Exxon and Chevron boasted to investors this week about booming U.S. oil production, illustrating how the gap has widened - at least in words - between top American oil and gas companies and their European rivals over efforts to transition to clean energy and fight climate change.
+NEW YORK/LONDON (Reuters) - Exxon and Chevron boasted to investors this week about booming U.S. oil production, illustrating how the gap has widened - at least in words - between top American oil and gas companies and their European rivals over efforts to transition to clean energy and fight climate change.

 World crude oil and natural gas production is running at an all-time high, bolstered by big increases in recent years in the United States, Brazil and other nations.
 At the same time, a growing climate movement is pressuring governments and corporations to lower emissions as the world warms.